teivah/cracking/README.md

 * remove(index):
     * Average complexity is O(n)
     * **Removing the latest element is O(1)**
+    * Worst complexity is O(n) if we remove the first element
 * get(index)
 * set(index, n)
 * add(index, n)